biknandy/CartoonImageStylingPython/README.md

-# Cartoon Image Styling in Python - ECE 160 Final Project
+# Cartoon Image Styling in Python

 **Cartoon Styling Image with Python**